 Goal #1: Interns will demonstrate the ability to think about, and integrate into their professional functioning, overarching ideas, values and skills, that we believe are essential for practicing as competent entry level professional psychologists.
 Objective(s) for Goal #1: Interns will...
 Demonstrate competence in multicultural awareness and sensitivity; and will integrate multicultural competence into their functioning […]

 In addition to the generalist emphasis of our program, interns will have the ability to develop and hone a specialization in an area of interest.
-These specialty areas provide an opportunity for interns to individualize their schedule according to their special interest areas.
-This specialization can encompass individual clinical interventions, community outreach initiatives and working […]
+This specialization can encompass individual clinical interventions, community outreach initiatives and working collaboratively with other organizations on campus.
+Areas for specialization are largely designed by the intern in consultation with […]

 We have been an APA Accredited Psychology Internship Program since March 2011.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: Office of Program Consultation and Accreditation American Psychological Association 750 1st Street, NE, Washington, DC 20002-4242 Phone: 202-336-5979 / email: email@example.com Web: www.apa.org/ed/accreditation Apply for the Doctoral Psychology Internship program.